• Summer Favorites

 • Brown Butter Sage Gnocchi FAQs

-• More one pan pasta recipes you'll love
+• More gnocchi you'll love

 • 📖 Recipe